Gynecomastia Reduction – Male Breast Reduction

 This video segment discusses gynecomastia.
 San Francisco’s KRON4 provides the platform for discussion.
 This gynecomastia video was broadcast live on Body Beautiful, and reviews gynecomastia cosmetic surgery.
 The 800 number displayed was for the live show only.
 If you have questions about gynecomastia reduction surgery, please call my Walnut Creek Plastic Surgery Office at (925) 943-6353, or use the contact form to the left.

-Gynecomastia Reduction San Francisco
+Gynecomastia Reduction In The San Francisco Bay Area

 - The treatment options for male breast reduction (gynecomastia plastic surgery):